+3.1.
 Existing Site Drainage

-- 3.1 The drawings listed below provided in Annex 1 of this report illustrate the existing drainage infrastructure at the Site: - Phase 1 & 2 (DRG DS2500); - Phase 1 & 2 (DRG DS2506); - Phase 1 (DRG DS2507); and - Phase 2 (DRG DS2560). - 3.2 The effluent from the boiler facilities of SHBPS discharge into effluent basins with buried outlet pipes connected to the cooling water pumping station at the far eastern extent of the Site.
+- 3.1.1.
+The drawings listed below provided in Annex 1 of this report illustrate the existing drainage infrastructure at the Site: - Phase 1 & 2 (DRG DS2500); - Phase 1 & 2 (DRG DS2506); - Phase 1 (DRG DS2507); and - Phase 2 (DRG DS2560). - 3.1.2.
+The effluent from the boiler facilities of SHBPS discharge into effluent basins with buried outlet pipes connected to the cooling water pumping station at the far eastern extent of the Site.
 Surface water from the rooftop and access road areas of the Site that are already developed is currently collected via gullies and conveyed into these effluent basins via buried surface water pipelines.
 A body of standing water located at the far eastern extent of the Site next to the cooling water pumping station is a holding channel for water in and out of the cooling pipes.
-The combined water is discharged off Site into the Humber Estuary. - 3.3 Surface water land drains (Ordinary Watercourses) exist around the perimeter of the Site; these eventually discharge to the Humber Estuary via Middle Drain Pumping Station (located approximately 550 m to the north of the Site).
+The combined water is discharged off Site into the Humber Estuary. - 3.1.3.
+Surface water land drains (Ordinary Watercourses) exist around the perimeter of the Site; these eventually discharge to the Humber Estuary via Middle Drain Pumping Station (located approximately 550 m to the north of the Site).
 Site topography is generally flat, but slopes gently to the east (towards the Humber Estuary).
-No level information has been provided for these drains and it is understood that these land drains accept lateral drainage of surface water from the greenfield areas of the Site. - 3.4 The plans and OS mapping show two existing ponds on Site, however these have been infilled in 2019.
+No level information has been provided for these drains and it is understood that these land drains accept lateral drainage of surface water from the greenfield areas of the Site. - 3.1.4.
+The plans and OS mapping show two existing ponds on Site, however these have been infilled in 2019.

+3.2.
 Existing Surface Water Runoff Rates

-- 3.5 In accordance with the policy guidance outlined in Section 2.0, new development should not increase flood risk on the Site and the surrounding area.
-Therefore, surface water runoff rates leaving the Site should not exceed the existing runoff rate. - 3.6 The existing greenfield surface water runoff rate for the Main Development Area within the Site has been calculated using FEH Web Service (Centre for Ecology and Hydrology) catchment data and Depth Duration Frequency (DDF) FEH2013 rainfall model data for the local catchment area at OS NGR 523150, 413350. - 3.7 Table 2 details the existing runoff rates calculated during the 1%, 3.3% and >99% AEP events, plus an allowance for climate change as defined by the EA's latest guidance (2019) (refer to Section 3.0 of the FRA in Appendix 14A of the PEI Volume III Report).
+- 3.2.1.
+In accordance with the policy guidance outlined in Section 2.0, new development should not increase flood risk on the Site and the surrounding area.
+Therefore, surface water runoff rates leaving the Site should not exceed the existing runoff rate. - 3.2.2.
+The existing greenfield surface water runoff rate for the Main Development Area within the Site has been calculated using FEH Web Service (Centre for Ecology and Hydrology) catchment data and Depth Duration Frequency (DDF) FEH2013 rainfall model data for the local catchment area at OS NGR 523150, 413350. - 3.2.3.
+Table 2 details the existing runoff rates calculated during the 1%, 3.3% and >99% AEP events.

-Table 2: Calculated ReFH2 greenfield surface water runoff rates for the Main Development Area within the Site
+Table 2: Calculated ReFH2 greenfield surface water runoff rates for theMain Development Area within the Site